 E7 was seeking a declaration that the inquiry's conclusions relating to his use of force were "irrational", or an order quashing parts of the report which found his use of force was unjustified.

-In refusing the judicial review, Mr Justice Wyn Williams said he had "no doubt" there was "ample evidence to justify the finding" the officer did not have an honest belief that Mr Rodney had picked up the gun.'Not to be accepted'
+In refusing the judicial review, Mr Justice Wyn Williams said he had "no doubt" there was "ample evidence to justify the finding" the officer did not have an honest belief that Mr Rodney had picked up the gun.

 The inquiry considered issues including what information the police had, how reliable it was, whether their approach minimised the risk to life and if stopping the car was done with only necessary force.

 Sir Christopher Holland, who carried out the independent investigation, said in his conclusions: "There was no lawful justification for shooting Azelle Rodney so as to kill him.

 "E7's accounts of what he saw are not to be accepted.

 "Prior to firing he did not believe that the man who turned out to be Azelle Rodney had picked up a gun and was about to use it.

 "Further, on the basis of what he was able to see, he could not rationally have believed that."